xingbpshen/xingbpshen.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a first-year Ph.D. student in Computer Science at the University of Ottawa, EECS, supervised by Prof. [Changjian Shui](https://cjshui.github.io).
-Previously, I completed my M.Sc. in Electrical Engineering at McGill University and Mila - Quebec AI Institute under the supervision of Prof. [Tal Arbel](https://cim.mcgill.ca/~arbel/).
+Previously, I completed my M.Sc. in Electrical Engineering at McGill University and Mila — Quebec AI Institute under the supervision of Prof. [Tal Arbel](https://cim.mcgill.ca/~arbel/).
 I also received my B.Eng. in Computer Engineering from McGill University.

-My research focuses on advancing theories and algorithms for trustworthy machine learning, especially on uncertainty quantification, calibration, and generalization, with application in multimodal artificial intelligence for healthcare.
+My research focuses on advancing theories and algorithms for trustworthy machine learning, especially on uncertainty quantification, calibration, and generalization, with application in data-centric AI and multimodal AI for healthcare.

 # 📰 News
 - *2025.11*: &nbsp; Our paper "BayesAgent: Bayesian Agentic Reasoning Under Uncertainty via Verbalized Probabilistic Graphical Modeling" has been accepted to <b>AAAI 2026</b>.